CompuTec/computec-docs/appengine_versioned_docs/version-2.0/releases/appengine/download.md

 # Download

 :::caution
-    After upgrade from any 1.00 version to any 2.00, please use the Empty Cache and Hard Reload option in the browser on which you use AppEngine.
+    After upgrade from any 1.00 version to any 2.00, please use the Empty Cache and Hard Reload option in the browser on which you use CompuTec AppEngine.
 :::
 :::caution
-     If you plan to use plugins from inside SAP client then from AppEngine version 2.10.16 you need to have minimal SAP Business One ver 10 SP 2308
+     If you plan to use plugins from inside SAP client then from CompuTec AppEngine version 2.10.16 you need to have minimal SAP Business One ver 10 SP 2308
 :::

 ## Releases